Wednesday, September 18, 2024

 Trades were made at the deadline to bolster the pitching and to put band-aids on the wounded position players’ vacancies.
 Still, other maladies afflicted the team.

 Craig Kimbrel, a likely hall of fame closer, was signed as a free agent to replace the injured Bautista.
 After a good first half, Kimbrel’s performance sunk like a stone since.
 He no longer is used in high leverage moments and is relegated to mop-up duty now.
+(UPDATE: Kimbrel had been designated for assignment.)

 None of these problems is the fault of the manager Brandon Hyde.